monofuel/handheld/readme.md

   - front_flex.stl

   print all the parts, glue the buttons into the holes on the flexible parts, and then glue the flexible parts to the case.

-## TODO

-- come up with a good name
-- make a BoM
-- address fixes for model
-- automate building stl's for individual parts of model
-- polish and share software setup scripts

-## Design Goals
-- must fit in pocket
-- must be sturdy
-- expose audio and hdmi on side of case
-- must be modular and easy to replace parts

 ## Parts